Ken-Calgary/my-website/README.md

 # My Personal Website
-A personal website for myself to describe myself as a programmer.
+A personal website to describe myself as a programmer.